New Gardens on the Horizon

 "Six Friends" East Asian Garden

-Renowned landscape architect Marc Peter Keane ’79 is designing a new East Asian Garden to be built on the plateau of Comstock Knoll, adjacent to the Nevin Welcome Center.
-The garden will have six distinct areas, each defined by a symbolic element that has deep cultural meaning in China, Japan, or Korea.
-There will be an entry court with two pine trees; a more intimate courtyard flanked by three weeping willows; a bamboo teahouse; a walkway through a glade of Japanese maples; a lotus courtyard with an underground water harp; and a dramatic “stone wave” backed by an earthen wall with a "painting" formed by the varied tones of its densely compacted layers of soil.
+Renowned landscape architect Marc Peter Keane ’79 has designed a new East Asian Garden to be built on the plateau of Comstock Knoll, adjacent to the Nevin Welcome Center.
+The Six Friends Garden will have six distinct areas, each defined by a symbolic element that has deep cultural meaning in China, Japan, or Korea.
+There will be an entry court with two pine trees; a more intimate courtyard flanked by three weeping willows; a bamboo teahouse; a walkway through a glade of Japanese maples; a lotus courtyard with an underground water harp; and a dramatic wave sculpted in stone, backed by an earthen wall with a "painting" formed by the varied tones of its densely compacted layers of soil.

 Click on the image below to view garden renderings online, or click here to download a printable version.
 (Prepared by Marc P. Keane)